Terms of Reference

 Advice to the UBC Executive Management Team and the UBC Board of Governors about:

-• IT governance and program/project management
+• IT governance and program/project management.

-• Prioritization of IT projects
+• Prioritization of IT projects.

-• Appropriateness of technology solutions proposed or IT related standards and policies
+• Appropriateness of technology solutions proposed or IT related standards and policies.

-• Expected change impact on the institution and adequacy of change management plans
+• Expected change impact on the institution and adequacy of change management plans.

-• Likelihood of success with proposed implementation approach
+• Likelihood of success with proposed implementation approach & observations with respect to post implementation reviews of major projects.

-• Significant IT budget proposals
+• Significant IT budget proposals & appropriateness of funding and other resourcing.

-• Emerging technology and industry experience
+• Emerging technology related issues, opportunities and risks facing UBC.

 Chair / Deputy Chair: